-Admission scholarships are available to students who are admitted to King's based on their high school marks, are entering King's having attempted fewer than 9 credits of accredited post-secondary study, or have attempted 30 or fewer credits in a non-accredited program and has results that indicate success equivalent to their high school admission average.
-The amount of the award is determined by the student's admission average according to the following table and will be based on the high school admission average:
+Admission scholarships are available to students who are admitted to King's based on their high school marks.
+Students must have attempted fewer than 9 credits of accredited post-secondary study, or fewer than 30 credits of a non-accredited program with results that indicate success equivalent to their high school admission average.
+Recipients must register in at least 12 credits per semester during the academic year to keep their scholarship.
+King's will use the following table to determine the amount of the award.

-Admission Average or Score Honours Scholarship (\$1000) Academic Excellence Scholarship (\$2000) High School admission 80-90% 90-100% SAT Scores Pre March 2016: 1900-2099 Pre March 2016: 2100 or higher Beginning March 2016: 1270-1399 Beginning March 2016: 1400 or higher ACT Scores 28-30 31 or higher
+Admission Average or Score Honours Scholarship (\$1000) Academic Excellence Scholarship (\$2000)

+High School admission 80-90% 90-100%

+SAT Scores Pre March 2016: 1900-2099 Pre March 2016: 2100 or higher

+Beginning March 2016: Beginning March 2016:

+1270-1399 1400 or higher

+ACT Scores 28-30 31 or higher

-All students meeting the criteria will receive a scholarship.
-These criteria include academic average and registration in at least 12 credits per semester during the academic year; no application is necessary for these scholarships.
-Recipients will be notified by mail in their letter of admission, subject to verification of eligibility in September.
+No application is necessary; all students meeting the criteria will receive a scholarship provided they register in least 12 credits per semester during the academic year at King's.
+King's will notify recipients in their admission letter.
+Awards are subject to verification of eligibility in September.

-THE KING'S UNIVERSITY EDUCATION ADMISSION SCHOLARSHIP
+THE KING'S UNIVERSITY EDUCATION Admission Scholarship